macadmins/installapplications/README.md

 ## Stages
 There are currently three stages of packages:
 #### prestage ####
-- Packages that should be prioritized for download/installation _and_ can be installed during SetupAssistant, where no user session is present.
+- Packages/rootscripts that should be prioritized for download/installation _and_ can be installed during SetupAssistant, where no user session is present.
 #### stage1 ####
-- Packages that should be prioritized for download/installation but may need to be installed in the user's context.
+- Packages/rootscripts/userscripts that should be prioritized for download/installation but may need to be installed in the user's context.
 This could be your UI tooling that informs the user that a DEP workflow is being used.
 This stage will wait for a user session before installing.
 #### stage2 ####
-- Packages that need to be installed, but are not needed immediately.
+- Packages/rootscripts/userscripts that need to be installed, but are not needed immediately.
 - stage2 begins immediately after the conclusion of stage1.

 By utilizing prestage/stage1, you can have **almost instant UI notifications** for your users.